 Single, Single, Double Bicep Curls

-How to do Single, Single, Double Bicep Curls:
+How To Do Single, Single, Double Bicep Curls

 Keeping your elbows locked by your sides, alternate curling the dumbbells up towards your shoulders.
 Perform one curl on the left arm, and one curl on the right arm.

 Targets: The bicep muscles, specifically the long head of the bicep.

-How to do 4 Hammer Curls + Isometric Bicep Hold and Pulse:
+How To Do 4 Hammer Curls And An Isometric Bicep Hold And Pulse

-Start standing with feet shoulder width apart and core engaged.
+Start standing with feet shoulder-width apart and core engaged.
 Hold one dumbbell in each hand at your sides, palms facing in towards each other (hammer curl or overhand grip).

 Keeping your elbows locked by your sides, squeeze your bicep muscle to curl the weights up to shoulder-height.

 With control, lower the dumbbells back down to the starting position.
 Repeat to perform 4 hammer curls.